jerryq27/Cheatsheets/Topics/Data Structures & Algorithms.md

 1. No base case (or it's wrong)
 1. The input isn't being reduced (or changed)

-These will usually result in a stack overflow!
+These will usually result in a _stack overflow_!

 Simple Recursive function: